Murder of Joanna Yeates: Background and disappearance

 Joanna Clare Yeates was born on 19 April 1985 to David and Teresa Yeates in Hampshire, England.
+Her maternal grandmother was Gwen Troake (1925–1978), who won the Cook of the Realm competition and was selected to appear on The Big Time in 1976, where her menu was notably criticised by Fanny Cradock.
 She was privately educated at Embley Park near Romsey.
 Yeates studied for her A-levels at Peter Symonds College and graduated with a degree in landscape architecture from Writtle College.
 She received her postgraduate diploma in landscape architecture from the University of Gloucestershire.

 In December 2008, Yeates met 25-year-old architect Greg Reardon at the firm Hyland Edgar Driver in Winchester.
 The couple moved in together in 2009, and settled in Bristol when the company moved there.
 Yeates later changed jobs to work at the Building Design Partnership in Bristol.
 Yeates and Reardon moved into a flat at 44 Canynge Road, a large house that had been subdivided into several such flats, in the city's Clifton suburb in October 2010.

 At approximately 8:00 pm on 19 December 2010, Reardon returned home from a weekend visit to Sheffield to find Yeates absent from their flat.
 Reardon had been trying to contact her by phone and text, but without success.
 While awaiting Yeates's return, Reardon called her again, but her mobile phone rang from a pocket of her coat, which was still in the flat.
 He found that her purse and keys were also at the flat, and that their cat appeared to have been neglected.
 Shortly after half past midnight, Reardon contacted the police and Yeates's parents to report her missing.

 Investigators determined Yeates had spent the evening of 17 December 2010 with colleagues at the Bristol Ram pub on Park Street, leaving at around 8:00 pm to begin the 30-minute walk home.
 She told friends and colleagues that she was not looking forward to spending the weekend alone as it would be her first in the flat without Reardon; she planned to spend her time baking in preparation for a party the couple would be throwing the following week, and shopping for Christmas.

 Yeates was seen on closed-circuit television (CCTV) at around 8:10 pm leaving a Waitrose supermarket without purchasing anything.
 She phoned her best friend, Rebecca Scott, at 8:30 pm to arrange a meeting on Christmas Eve.
 The last known footage of Yeates recorded her buying a pizza from a branch of Tesco Express at around 8:40 pm.
 She had also bought two small bottles of cider at a nearby off-licence, Bargain Booze.